Impact-Invariant Control: Maximizing Control Authority During Impacts: Impact Invariance

 \subsection{Impact-Invariant Subspace}

-The key insight in resolving the problem of control during impacts is inspired by \cite{gong2020angular}, in which Gong and Grizzle delineate desirable properties of angular momentum about the contact point.
+The key insight in resolving the problem of control during impacts is inspired by \cite{gong2022zero}, in which Gong and Grizzle delineate desirable properties of angular momentum about the contact point.
 They highlight that it is invariant over impacts on flat ground, meaning that it is continuous over the impact event despite it being a function of velocity.

 The concept of an impact-invariant subspace is a generalization of this property.
 We observe that there is a space of velocities that, like angular momentum about the contact point, are continuous through impacts for \textit{any} contact impulse.
 By switching to track only these outputs in a small time window around anticipated impacts, we avoid controller-induced disturbances from uncertainty in the impact event.
-While angular momentum $\in \Real^3$ or $\Real^2$ for planar systems such as Rabbit, the impact-invariant subspace $\in \Real^{n_q - n_c}$, where $n_q$ is the dimension of generalized velocities and $n_c$ is the dimension of the contact impulse of the impact event.
-For Rabbit walking, this space is $\in \Real^{7-2}$.
-For Cassie, each foot on the ground imposes a contact constraint of dimension 5 and the four bar linkage on each leg provides a distance constraint of dimension 1 that is always active\footnote{Explanation of Cassie contact constraint dimension.
-We model Cassie's feet as two point contacts on the same rigid body.
-Each point on the ground imposes a contact constraint of dimension 3; because the contact points are on the same body, one dimension is redundant.}.
-Therefore the impact-invariant subspace is $\in \Real^{18 - 7}$ for impacts with a single foot (walking, running) and $\in \Real^{18 - 12}$ for impacts with both feet (jumping).
-A direct benefit of this higher dimensional space is the higher degree of possible control, which enables more agile or energetically efficient motions.
+While angular momentum is in $\Real^3$ or $\Real^2$ for planar systems such as Rabbit, the impact-invariant subspace is in $\Real^{n_v - n_c}$, where $n_v$ is the dimension of generalized velocities and $n_c$ is the dimension of the contact impulse of the impact event.
+For Rabbit walking, this space is in $\Real^{7-2}$.
+For Cassie, each foot on the ground imposes a contact constraint of dimension 5 and the four bar linkage on each leg provides a distance constraint of dimension 1 that is always active\endnote{We model Cassie's feet as two point contacts on the same rigid body, with each point imposing a constraint of dimension 3.
+One dimension is redundant, thus resulting in an overall active contact constraint dimension of 5.}.
+Therefore the impact-invariant subspace is in $\Real^{18 - 7}$ for impacts with a single foot (walking, running) and is in $\Real^{18 - 12}$ for impacts with both feet (jumping).
+The implication of the impact-invariant subspace is a space that provides full robustness to uncertainty caused by impacts, while minimally reducing control authority.
+This results in better tracking which is important for precise dynamic motions.

 The impact-invariant subspace is defined as the nullspace of $(M^{-1} \contactJacobian^T)^T$ or left nullspace \cite{strang1993introduction} of $M^{-1} \contactJacobian^T$, where $\contactJacobian$ again is the Jacobian for the active constraints.
-Thus a basis $P(q) \in \Real^{(n_q - n_c) \times n_q}$ for this nullspace is such that:
+Thus a basis $P(q) \in \Real^{(n_v - n_c) \times n_q}$ for this nullspace is such that: